Steps to become a Lawyer/Attorney in Florida

-You must pay a fee of $160 to the Law School Admission Council (LSAC) to take the LSAT, as of May 2012.
-This fee may be paid online by credit card through your LSAC account at the time of registration, or by check or money order payable to the LSAC.
+You must pay a fee of $190 to the Law School Admission Council (LSAC) to take the LSAT, as of December 2018.
+This fee may be paid online by credit card through your LSAC account at the time of registration.

 Day of the Exam

 On exam day, you must take your admission ticket with you to the testing center.
 This ticket will either be mailed to you by the LSAC or printed by you when you register online.
 It will contain all pertinent test center information, address, reporting times and dates.
 Make sure to thoroughly read all five pages of your admission ticket.
 Plan to be at the testing center for seven hours.

 Bring a government-issued ID with you to the testing center on test day.
 You must also attach a recent passport-type photo of your head and shoulders to your admission ticket and bring this along.
 You must have both the ID and photo with your admission ticket or you will not be permitted to take the LSAT.